hishira/Vet-App/README.md

 - MongoDb using mongoose with atlas to store data outside
 - Firebase to store user and make it more secured
 - Ngrok using to tunneling localhost
-- To test endpoints  used mocha + chai
+- To test endpoints used nyc + mocha + chai

 ## Frontend